For Immediate Release: Tuesday, October 6, 2020

-“Two years ago today, Senator Graham voted to confirm Brett Kavanaugh to the U.S. Supreme Court over the cries of countless women in this country who knew our rights and our freedoms were in jeopardy, as was our ability to believe in justice.
-Graham rubber-stamped Trump’s pick and prioritized extreme ideology over voters’ concerns.
+“Two years ago today, Senator Perdue voted to confirm Brett Kavanaugh to the U.S. Supreme Court over the cries of countless women in this country who knew our rights and our freedoms were in jeopardy, as was our ability to believe in justice.
+Perdue rubber-stamped Trump’s pick and prioritized extreme ideology over voters’ concerns.
 Kavanaugh was as unfit to serve on the Court then as he is today.
 Justice Kavanaugh has shown his true colors, taking it upon himself to write the dissenting opinion in June Medical Services v.
 Russo—a case that would have shuttered abortion clinics in Louisiana and opened the door to rolling back abortion access nationwide.

 Trump and McConnell’s effort to jam through Amy Coney Barrett’s nomination at the 11th hour is an affront to our democracy, and comes at a time when Roe v.
 Wade and reproductive freedom are on the line like never before.
 If Barrett joins Kavanaugh on the bench, our fundamental rights will remain under siege for decades.